Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 For some, family and friends can adequately fill such roles.
 If the candidate works for a company that hires a lot of MBAs (e.g., investment bank, management consulting firm), their network of professional colleagues who hold MBAs provides ideal choices.

 However, not everyone—especially right out of college—might be fortunate to work with many MBAs.
-Furthermore, friends and family tend to lack objectivity in cases where they have close relationships with the candidate that can create “blind spots” while reviewing application essays and mock interview rehearsals.
+Furthermore, friends and family tend to lack objectivity in cases where they have close relationships with the candidate which can create “blind spots” while reviewing application essays and mock interview rehearsals.

-Even where they recognize weaknesses in the applicant’s profile, some amateur advisors who prioritize harmony within the relationship might refrain from sharing inconvenient truths that some applicants need to hear.
+Even where they recognize weaknesses in the applicant’s profile, some amateur advisors who prioritize harmony within the relationship might avoid sharing inconvenient truths that some applicants need to hear.
 These include candidates who want to attend business schools like Harvard, Stanford, or Wharton even though they don’t have WOW (“walk on water”) profiles; they also include applicants who want to attend a top-20 on-campus program despite issues such as a low GMAT score.

 Backgrounds of Admission Consultants

-Accordingly, some candidates could benefit from a professional relationship with an advisor who offers requisite skills and experience.
+Accordingly, some candidates could benefit from a professional relationship with an advisor who offers the requisite skills and experience.
 The backgrounds of most MBA admission consultants appear to fall into three camps:

-- Former admission committee members at business schools
+• Former admission committee members at business schools

-- Graduates of highly selective MBA programs
+• Graduates of highly selective MBA programs

-- Communication specialists
+• Communication specialists

 Former Business School Admission Committee Members